Demfier/philo/README.md

 Leave a :star: if you find the code useful :smiley: -->

-Repository for Adaptive Fusion Techniques for Multimodal Data (Python package to be released soon)
+Repository for Adaptive Fusion Techniques for Multimodal Data.

 ## Usage instructions: